 Great Smoky Mountains National Park

 Due to the higher elevation, you can start seeing amazing fall foliage as early as mid-September in the Great Smoky Mountains.
-During this time, a variety of the leaves on the area’s native trees, like the yellow birch and mountain maple, start to change thanks to cooler temperatures.
-This amazing spectacle continues throughout the fall season, with leaves starting to change in the lower elevations in early November.
+The native yellow birch and mountain maples start to change with cooler temperatures, and the spectacle continues through early November when lower elevation color will peak.

-This expansive mountain range straddles the borders of North Carolina and Tennessee and is the country’s most visited national park.
+The expansive Great Smoky Mountain range straddles the border of North Carolina and Tennessee and is the country’s most visited national park.
 You can take in the amazing fall colors through a drive along Clingmans Dome Road, the Blue Ridge Parkway, or the Foothills Parkway.
-In addition to the beautiful foliage, this park is also known for its wonderful hiking trails, which offer glimpses of waterfalls and wildlife.
+In addition to beautiful fall foliage, the park is also known for its wonderful hiking trails, which offer glimpses of waterfalls and wildlife.

-You’ll also find plenty to do in nearby Pigeon Forge and Gatlinburg when you want to get out of the mountains but still enjoy those views.
+You’ll also find plenty to do in nearby Pigeon Forge and Gatlinburg when you want to get out of the wilderness and enjoy family-friendly tourist activities.
+The entire Smoky Mountain Region is filled with outdoor adventures and entertainment!

 Acadia National Park

 This lovely New England national park has so much to offer in the fall.
-In addition to a forest of maple, poplar, and birch trees filled with red, orange, and yellow leaves, Arcadia National Park also includes rocky beaches, wetlands, and granite peaks.
-This amazing national park also has a long fall season, stretching from September through October, making it a great option throughout autumn.
+In addition to a forest of maple, poplar, and birch trees filled with red, orange, and yellow leaves, Acadia National Park includes rocky beaches, wetlands, and granite peaks.
+This amazing national park also has a long autumn season, stretching from September through October, making it a great option throughout the fall season.

 Acadia National Park is perfect for a scenic drive along Park Loop Road, which includes sections of the area’s rugged coastline and forest views.
 Visitors can also catch a closer glimpse of the scenery through ranger-guided bike and boat tours, in addition to bus and carriage tours.
 Additionally, the park has a range of wonderful hiking and horseback riding trails perfect for enjoying the fall foliage.